Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 word which sounds like ketchup and which actually means tomato sauce.
 Duh.

-(In mandarin, ketchup is called 番茄醬)
+(In Mandarin, ketchup is called 番茄醬)

 |